Who we are

 IT Services At CAS Ltd is defined as a subsidiary company (04281770) owned and operated by Community Action Suffolk, Registered Charity No 1150501.
 A company limited by guarantee and registered 08316345 residing at Brightspace, 160 Hadleigh Road, Ipswich, Suffolk, IP2 0HH, 01473 345305, firstname.lastname@example.org

 Community Action Suffolk’s other subsidiary companies include Business Services at CAS Ltd (03332778) & DBS At CAS Ltd (02919237), also residing at Brightspace, 160 Hadleigh Road, Ipswich, Suffolk, IP2 0HH.

 IT Services At CAS Ltd is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

 IT Services At CAS Ltd may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 11/04/2018.
+When any changes are made to this policy we will notify you via email of these changes.
+This policy is effective from 01/05/2018.